buttermilkgreen/ais_ship_tracker/README.md

 Please keep in mind that AISStream is a **free, community-supported service**.

-* **Dropped Connections:** The server may occasionally drop the connection to your Add-on if it gets too busy.
+* **Dropped Connections:** The server may occasionally drop the connection to your add-on if it gets too busy.
 The add-on will try to reconnect without you having to do anything.
 Look in the add-on logs if you suspect constant connectivity issues.
 * **Ghost Ships:** You may sometimes see `Unknown Ship Name`.
 This usually happens because a smaller boat (like a yacht or fishing vessel) has not programmed its name into its radio transponder, or because the API simply hasn't caught the broadcasted name yet.
 This is normal behaviour.
 * **Outages:** Sometimes the add-on appears to be connected in the logs, but no ships are being reported.
 You can sometimes check for ongoing API service issues here (it isnt a live status page and relies on users reporting issues): [AISStream Issues](https://github.com/aisstream/issues/issues).